 - You can decide what movement you take joy in, what you find fun and you do not need to be stuck to one routine, even one you enjoy.
 You can find many ways to play, keep things fresh!

-I hated gym glass, it was ruining movement for me.
+I hated gym glass, it ruined movement for me as a child.
 Perhaps I was “saved” because we no longer had gym in high school and I became interested in becoming stronger for myself rather than being told I should.
 I learned from trial and error what worked, it took a very long time, but it freed me from the feelings of judgement I remembered from gym classes.

 No one should feel judged for their movement!